Save Our magnificant Swans on Lake Mallalieu

 From Spring ice-out to Winter freeze-over, kayak or canoe in northeast Lake Mallalieu and the adjacent Willow River channels to experience the plentiful species of birds, waterfowl, turtles, amphibians, fish, and wildlife living in the critical habitat of WDNR Designated Sensitive Area, Site #1: 83.79 Acres.

-Talk with your friends and neighbors about the proposed dredging project in northeast Lake Mallalieu's critical habitat area for our trumpeter swans and for other endangered, protected, or of special concern species.
-Tell them just how important it is to protect and preserve this critical habitat for our trumpeter swans and for the other endangered, protected, or of special concern species that need it, too.
+Talk with your friends and neighbors about the importance of protecting and preserving northeast Lake Mallalieu's critical habitat area for our trumpeter swans and for other endangered, protected, or of special concern species.
+Tell them just how important this critical habitat is for our trumpeter swans and for the other endangered, protected, or of special concern species that need it, too.

 Send a letter to the editor.